The Situation: Metro Orlando – Tops List as Most Dangerous Place for People Crossing the Street

 Measured Progress: Compliance of Driver Yielding in Marked Crosswalks

-The following PDF document identifies Best Foot Forward crosswalks measured; number of high-visibility enforcement details conducted by Orlando Police Department (OPD) & Orange County Sheriff’s Office (OCSO); number of citations and warnings by crosswalk; the average driver yield rates; and cumulative driver yield rate average by year.
+The following PDF document identifies Best Foot Forward crosswalks measured; number of high-visibility enforcement details conducted by Orlando Police Department, Orange County Sheriff’s Office, Osceola County Sheriff’s Office, Kissimmee Police Department and St. Cloud Police Department; number of citations and warnings by crosswalk; the average driver yield rates; and cumulative driver yield rate average by year.